aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_EDISABLED_FUNCTION"></a>

-The function is disabled or hasn't been enabled.
+The function is disabled or hasn&apos;t been enabled.

 <pre><code>const EDISABLED_FUNCTION: u64 &#61; 13;<br/></code></pre>